dfkibasys/platform/README.md

 A sound mapping of the Communication API to such an existing middleware is provided by a CommunicationProvider.
 A ChannelPool also manages the connection to this middleware, and from the perspective of this middleware, the ChannelPool acts as an actual client.

 This Communication API is highly flexible.
-Inside the BaSys platform it allows for
+Without bothering the implementation and operation of BaSys platform components, it allows for
  - multiple ChannelPools that connect to the same communication middleware
  - multiple ChannelPools that connect to different communication middlewares
  - transfering a Channel between different ChannelPools
- - exchanging the CommunicationProvider of a ChannelPool without bothering the implementation and operation of platform components.
+ - exchanging the CommunicationProvider of a ChannelPool

-So far, CommunicationProviders for
+So far, CommunicationProviders are available for
  - Apache ActiveMQ and
  - MQTT
-are available.

 A CommunicationProvider for [Apache Kafka](https://kafka.apache.org/) is under development.